 There are special assistance lanes dedicated to those people who need some extra time to pass through the security gates.
 These lanes provide more space to the passengers and extra-large security scanners to manage the wheelchairs.
 Staff members will also be present around the lanes in order to provide them with emergency help.

-To avoid any inconvenience, Book Meet & Greet car parking which will allow you to get inside the airport terminal within a minute and skip the hustle and bustle of the airport car parking lots.
+To avoid any inconvenience, Book meet and greet parking heathrow which will allow you to get inside the airport terminal within a minute and skip the hustle and bustle of the airport car parking lots.